lara-martin/interactive-fiction-class/homeworks/text-adventure-game/text-adventure-game.md

 4. Add special actions for the Action Castle game.
 You should add Actions for:
 * Unlocking the door
 * Reading the runes to banish the ghost from the dungeon
-* Proposing marriage
+* Proposing marriage (to the princess)
-* Sitting on the throne
+* Sitting on the throne, which requires you to be royal and wearing the crown

 <div class="alert alert-warning" markdown="1">